Mashiro-Yukino/Regression/README.md

 ##### 1).
 Find the variables that are not significant at the 5% level, if any.
 If there are none, you are done

+`GDP, Imports, GNP, Workeroutput, GovernmentExpenditure, PersonalDisposableIncome, CPI, UnemploymentRate, TEDSpread` are not significant at the 5% level (p-value bigger than .05)

 ## References :
 <a id="1">[1]</a>